ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - **Medical Diagnosis**: Assisting in classifying diseases based on symptoms and test results.
 - **Churn Prediction**: Identifying customers likely to leave a subscription-based service.
 - **Supply Chain Optimization**: Forecasting demand and managing inventory efficiently.

+---

+## 2. Logistic Regression: A Deeper Dive with ShopSmart

+- A decision tree is a supervised machine learning algorithm used for both classification and regression tasks.
+- It builds a hierarchical tree structure by recursively splitting the dataset into subsets based on feature values.
+- **ShopSmart Example**: ShopSmart uses decision trees to predict whether a customer will purchase a product based on features like browsing time, product price, and discount percentage.

+- **Types of Decision Trees**
+- Classification Trees predict discrete outcomes and are used in tasks like spam detection or disease diagnosis.
+- Regression Trees predict continuous outcomes and are useful for forecasting problems like house price prediction.
+- Hybrid Trees can handle mixed data types, predicting both continuous and categorical outcomes in a single model.
+- **ShopSmart Example**: ShopSmart uses a classification tree to determine if a customer is likely to buy (Yes/No) and a regression tree to predict the total revenue from a customer based on their browsing history.

+- **Why Use Decision Trees**
+- Decision trees can handle both numerical and categorical features without requiring feature scaling or normalization.
+- They are robust to missing values and can handle datasets with high levels of noise.
+- They are capable of capturing non-linear relationships between features and the target variable.
+- **ShopSmart Example**: ShopSmart finds decision trees useful as they can easily handle categorical features like product categories and numerical features like discount percentages, without extensive preprocessing.

+- **How Decision Trees Work**
+- The Root Node contains the entire dataset and starts the recursive splitting process.
+- Decision Nodes represent splits in the dataset based on the values of specific features.
+- Leaf Nodes contain the final outcomes or predictions for the dataset.
+- Branches represent the conditions under which data flows from one node to another.
+- **ShopSmart Example**: The root node could represent all website visitors, decision nodes split customers based on browsing time, product price, and discount percentage, and leaf nodes predict purchase likelihood.

+- **Steps to Build a Decision Tree**
+- Define the objective, whether it is classification or regression.
+- Select the splitting criterion, such as Gini Impurity, Entropy, or Reduction in Variance.
+- Recursively split the dataset by choosing the feature and threshold that best improve the split quality.
+- Stop the splitting process based on predefined stopping conditions.
+- **ShopSmart Example**: The objective could be to classify customers into buyers and non-buyers, with splits based on features like browsing time or discount percentage.

+- **Stopping Conditions**
+- Stop splitting when the tree reaches a maximum depth to prevent overfitting.
+- Stop when the number of samples in a leaf node falls below a minimum threshold.
+- Stop when further splits do not significantly improve the model's performance.
+- **ShopSmart Example**: ShopSmart stops splitting when adding more branches does not significantly improve the prediction accuracy for customer purchases.

+- **Common Splitting Algorithms**
+- CART (Classification and Regression Trees) is widely used for its efficiency and ability to handle both classification and regression tasks.
+- ID3 (Iterative Dichotomiser 3) uses Information Gain to decide splits but is limited to categorical data.
+- C4.5 improves on ID3 by handling continuous data and missing values, making it more versatile.
+- CHAID (Chi-Square Automatic Interaction Detector) splits data based on statistical significance using chi-square tests.
+- **ShopSmart Example**: ShopSmart uses CART to classify customers into buyers or non-buyers based on features like discount percentage and browsing time.

+- **Gini Impurity and Entropy**
+- Gini Impurity measures the likelihood of incorrectly classifying a randomly chosen element from the dataset.
+A lower Gini Impurity indicates a more homogeneous split.
+- Entropy measures the level of impurity or disorder in a dataset.
+It is used with Information Gain to determine the best split, where higher Information Gain corresponds to a larger reduction in entropy.
+- Both metrics aim to improve the purity of the subsets created by splitting the data.
+- **ShopSmart Example**: ShopSmart uses Gini Impurity to split customers into groups that are as homogeneous as possible, such as those likely to purchase versus those unlikely to purchase.

+- **Advanced Splitting Criteria**
+- Gini Impurity is favored for its computational efficiency and works well for large datasets.
+- Entropy and Information Gain provide a more nuanced evaluation of impurity reduction, making them suitable for datasets with complex patterns.
+- Reduction in Variance is specific to regression trees and evaluates how well a split minimizes variance within subsets.
+- Surrogate Splits handle missing values by selecting alternative features to guide splits when the primary feature is unavailable.
+- **ShopSmart Example**: If browsing time is missing for some customers, ShopSmart might use surrogate splits like product price or category to guide the decision-making process.

+- **Pruning Techniques**
+- Pre-pruning constrains tree growth by setting parameters like maximum depth or minimum samples per node during the tree-building process.
+- Post-pruning reduces tree complexity after it is fully grown by removing branches that contribute little to model performance.
+- Cost Complexity Pruning balances the complexity and accuracy of the tree by penalizing overly large trees with a cost function.
+- **ShopSmart Example**: ShopSmart uses cost complexity pruning to avoid overfitting while ensuring the decision tree remains interpretable for predicting customer purchases.

+- **Handling Overfitting**
+- Limit tree depth to avoid overfitting smaller, irrelevant patterns in the data.
+- Use regularization techniques like minimum samples per split or minimum leaf size to control the size of the tree.
+- Employ ensemble methods like Random Forest or Gradient Boosted Trees to average multiple trees and improve generalization.
+- **ShopSmart Example**: ShopSmart uses Random Forest to combine multiple decision trees, improving the robustness and accuracy of customer purchase predictions.

+- **Advantages of Decision Trees**
+- Decision trees are interpretable and allow for transparent decision-making.
+- They work well on datasets with non-linear relationships and mixed data types.
+- They require minimal data preprocessing, handling missing values and outliers naturally.
+- **ShopSmart Example**: ShopSmart benefits from the interpretability of decision trees, as they provide clear insights into how features like discount percentage influence customer behavior.

+- **Limitations of Decision Trees**
+- Decision trees are prone to overfitting, especially when they grow too deep.
+- They are sensitive to small changes in data, which can lead to significantly different tree structures.
+- They can struggle with imbalanced datasets unless appropriate weighting or sampling techniques are used.
+- **ShopSmart Example**: If most customers do not purchase products, ShopSmart addresses this imbalance by applying sampling techniques or using ensemble methods.

+- **Applications of Decision Trees**
+- In healthcare, decision trees are used for diagnosing diseases or predicting patient outcomes.
+- In finance, they are employed for credit scoring, risk assessment, and fraud detection.
+- In marketing, they help segment customers and predict purchasing behavior.
+- In operations, they are used for optimizing processes and supply chain management.
+- **ShopSmart Example**: ShopSmart applies decision trees for targeted marketing campaigns, predicting product demand, and optimizing inventory management based on customer purchasing patterns.

 ### **Decision Trees in ShopSmart**